 The short answer is yes, you can use your home address as your business address.
-In fact, it has become commonplace for small business owners around the world to use their home addresses as their business addresses.
-This is particularly true if the company is small, doesn’t have a physical office space, and the team is all working remotely — however, although this practice may seem convenient, it may not always be the best idea for your business.
+It’s common for small business owners — especially if the company is small, doesn’t have a physical office space, and the team works remotely.

 Some cities have zoning restrictions that limit the kinds of businesses you can run from your home.
-For example in New York City residents are prohibited from running businesses that occupy more than 25% of their residence.
+For example in New York City, residents are prohibited from running businesses that occupy more than 25% of their residence.
 You should also check your lease if you live in an apartment or condo.
 Many landlords restrict you from running physical operations from your apartment.
 Some go as far as prohibiting any income-producing businesses altogether.

 Before choosing your home address you should also consider things from the customer’s point of view.
 Some customers may consider a business registered to a home address as less professional or less serious than one registered to a dedicated business address.
 In some cases, it may be the difference for them when choosing between you or a competitor.
+The same can be said about partners you work with, or potential investors.

 The most important factor to consider before using your home address is privacy.
 If you register your business to your personal address, your address will be publicly available.
 When a business is registered, it is required to provide an address for your business.
 These business registrations become public records.
 Many businesses also include their address on their website or marketing materials.
 Using your home address means that your customers and prospects will all know your home address.